kondrak/vkQuake2/README.md

 Console commands
 ===

-The Vulkan rendered comes with a set of its own additional console commands:
+The Vulkan renderer comes with a set of its own additional console commands:

 | Command               | Action                                                  |
 |-----------------------|:--------------------------------------------------------|